A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy

 The converted thermal energy, $L_{\rm sh}$, quickly increases to $L_{\rm sh}\sim 10^{35}$erg s$^{-1}$ in 55 days while the thermal temperature is as low as $k T_{\rm sh}\sim 0.02$ keV at $t\sim 150$ day.
 This low temperature comes from the small velocity difference, $v_{\rm wind}(t) - v_{\rm shock}(t)$, which is $\sim 140$ km s$^{-1}$ in equations (\ref{shock_kev_energy}) and (\ref{shock_temperature}) at $t\sim 150$ day.
 The wind velocity $v_{\rm wind}(t)$ just in front of the shock is calculated from $v_{\rm wind}(t)= v_{\rm ph}(t-t_{\rm ret})$ and $t_{\rm ret}= (R_{\rm sh}(t) - R_{\rm ph}(t-t_{\rm ret})) /v_{\rm ph}(t-t_{\rm ret})$, where $R_{\rm sh}(t)$ is the present position of shock, $R_{\rm ph}(t-t_{\rm ret})$ and $v_{\rm ph}(t-t_{\rm ret})$ are the photospheric radius and velocity at $t-t_{\rm ret}$, and $t_{\rm ret}$ is the retarded (look back) time, as can be seen in Figure \ref{shock_density_pp_interaction}a.

 For temperatures of $\sim 0.01$--0.05 keV in Figure \ref{shock_density_pp_interaction}b, one may expect soft X-ray emissions from thermal plasma in nova ejecta.
-Such soft X-rays are not observed because hydrogen column density $N_{\rm H}$ is still as high as $\sim 10^{23}$ cm$^{-2}$ at $t\sim 90$ day as shown in Figure \ref{shock_density_pp_interaction}c.
-Thus, our model for a moderately fast nova predicts no high energy emissions from the shock because of a small difference in velocities between wind and shock, i.e., $v_{\rm wind}-v_{\rm shock}\ll 1000$ km s$^{-1}$.
+Such soft X-rays are not observed because the hydrogen column density $N_{\rm H}$ is still as high as $\sim 10^{23}$ cm$^{-2}$ at $t\sim 90$ day as shown in Figure \ref{shock_density_pp_interaction}c.
+Thus, our model for a moderately fast nova predicts no high-energy emissions from the shock because of a small difference in velocities between the wind and shock, i.e., $v_{\rm wind}-v_{\rm shock}\ll 1000$ km s$^{-1}$.

 Hard X-ray emissions are detected in some novae, such as in V838 Her \citep{llo92ob}, in V1974 Cyg \citep{bal98ko}, and in V382 Vel \citep{muk01i} and interpreted as the shocked ejecta emission.